jpxor/cxxbuilder/README.md

 value3
 ```
 ## Project config
-Project config specifies project root directory, binary name and path, include files, targets,
+Project config specifies the project root directory, binary name and path, include files, targets,
-and project specific libraries for each target
+and project specific libraries for each target.

 In this sample project config, all directories are specified relative to the project build directory, which is
 in the project root.
 This project targets windows and linux 64bit platforms.